U.S. markets regulators reach deal on Dodd-Frank swaps capital rules

 The SEC rule would have subjected swap trading firms already registered and regulated by the CFTC to an additional capital requirement.

-CFTC data showed this additional burden could potentially put many firms out of business.
 Friday’s compromise would place the overwhelming majority of uncleared swaps trading by CFTC-registered firms under the CFTC’s capital rules, avoiding the additional SEC charge.

-The new rules will not become effective for at least 18 months, the SEC said.
+The new rules will not become effective for at least 18 months.

+Robert Jackson, the SEC’s lone Democratic commissioner, voted against the final rule because it allows firms to use internal risk models to calculate the financial cushion for their swaps.

+“Dealers maximize their profits by flirting with failure, and their risk models can be expected to reflect those incentives,” Jackson said in a statement.

 Brian Quintenz, the Republican CFTC commissioner who led the project at the agency, told Reuters the regulators are also discussing allowing trading firms more ways to reduce margin requirements by offsetting uncleared swap hedges, a process known as “portfolio margining.”

-“We are going to be thinking about increased efficiencies in portfolio margining because having a good regime in this area can unleash a massive amount of capital in the real economy in a way that is very respectful of risk,” said Quintenz.
+“Having a good regime in this area can unleash a massive amount of capital in the real economy in a way that is very respectful of risk,” Quintenz said.

-Reporting by Michelle Price; Editing by Richard Chang
+Reporting by Michelle Price and Katanga Johnson in Washington; Additional reporting by Pete Schroeder in Washington; Editing by Richard Chang and Matthew Lewis